Amortized Bethe Free Energy Minimization for Learning MRFs: Learning with Amortized Bethe Free Energy Minimization

 \subsection{Inference Networks}

-Optimizing $\ell_F$ and $\ell_{F, \boldz}$ require tackling a constrained, saddle-point optimization problem.
+Optimizing $\ell_F$ and $\ell_{F, \boldz}$ requires tackling a constrained, saddle-point optimization problem.
 While we could in principle optimize over $\btau$ or $\btau_{\boldx}$ directly, we found this optimization to be difficult, and we instead follow recent work~\citep{srikumar2012amortizing,Kingma2014,johnson2016perceptual,tu2018learning} in replacing optimization over the variables of interest with optimization over the parameters $\bphi$ of an inference network $f(\cdot \param \bphi)$ outputting the variables of interest.
-Thus, an inference network consumes a graph $\mcG$ and predicts a pseudo-marginal vector, as we make more precise below.
+Thus, an inference network consumes a graph $\mcG$ and predicts a pseudo-marginal vector; we provide additional details below.

 We also note that because our inference networks consume graphs they are similar to graph neural networks~\citep[\textit{inter alia}]{scarselli2009graph,li2015gated,kipf2016semi,yoon2018inference}.
-However, because we are interested in being able to quickly learn deep MRFs, our inference networks do not do any message-passing style updates, and they are run once either over a symbolic representation of the graph, or (in the case of predicting marginals in the ``clamped'' case) over a symbolic representation of the graph together with the observed variables.
+However, because we are interested in being able to quickly learn MRFs, our inference networks do not do any iterative message-passing style updates; they simply consume either a symbolic representation of the graph or, in the ``clamped'' setting, a symbolic representation of the graph together with the observed variables.
 We provide further details of our inference network parameterizations in Section~\ref{sec:experiments} and in the Supplementary Material.

 \paragraph{Handling Constraints on Predicted Marginals} The predicted pseudo-marginals output by our inference network $f$ must respect the positivity, normalization, and local consistency constraints described in Section~\ref{sec:historically}.
-Since the normalization and local consistency constraints are linear equality constraints, it is possible to optimize only in the subspace defined by them.
+Since the normalization and local consistency constraints are linear equality constraints, it is possible to optimize only in the subspace they define.
 However, such an approach requires the explicit calculation of a basis for the null space of the constraint matrix, which becomes unwieldy as the graph gets large.
 We accordingly adopt the much simpler and more scalable approach of handling the positivity and normalization constraints by optimizing over the ``softmax basis'' (i.e., over logits), and we handle the local consistency constraints by simply adding a term to our objective that penalizes this constraint violation~\citep{courant1943variational,nocedal2006numerical}.